 In March 2009, Metropolitan, other SWP contractors, federal CVP contractors, and the U.S. Department of Interior's Bureau of Reclamation entered into funding agreements with DWR.
 The agreements are known collectively as the Delta Habitat Conservation and Conveyance Program (DHCCP) Funding Agreement and the Bay Delta Conservation Plan and Delta Habitat Conservation and Conveyance Plan (BDCP - DHCCP) Supplemental Funding Agreement.
 Metropolitan's three-year DHCCP agreement provides funding of approximately \$35.0 million for Metropolitan's share (24 percent).
 Metropolitan's two-year BDCP-DHCCP agreement provides funding of approximately \$25.0 million (25 percent).
 The funding provided by both agreements supports development of the BDCP which was later on adapted as CWF, see Note 6(b), through environmental analysis, planning and design of Delta conservation measures including Delta water conveyance options.
 The two-tunnel CWF project shifted to a single tunnel project referred to as the Delta Conveyance Project with the announcement of Governor Newsom on February 12, 2019.
-Total prepaid costs at September 30, 2023 and 2022 were \$58.6 million.
+Total prepaid costs at September 30, 2024 and 2023 were \$58.7 million and \$58.6 million, respectively.